 - Target hold for investments of three to five years

-- Consider longer-held position if fundamentals improve and valuations remain sensible
+- Longer-held positions are considered if fundamentals improve and valuations remain sensible

 - Low portfolio turnover